We’re proud to see how you’ve used ArcGIS Hub to keep everyone informed with data for smart-decision making.

 Where do we go from here?

 We’re focused on creating a collaborative space for you and your team to explore the many possibilities ArcGIS Hub has to offer.
 From managing internal projects to connecting with your community through surveys and events, we want to make it easy for you to make things happen.
-That’s why we’re asking you to participate in this a card sorting activity so that we can learn more about improving ArcGIS Hub.
+That’s why we have the ArcGIS Hub User Lab so that we can learn more from you on how we can improve ArcGIS Hub.
+For more information, check out this blog post.

 Interested in receiving our monthly e-newsletter?
 Click to sign up now.